12mihai05/LinkTree-Backend/README.md

 ## API Endpoints

 ### Authentication

 - **POST** `/auth/signup`: Register a new user.
 - **POST** `/auth/signin`: Authenticate an existing user and retrieve a JWT.
+- **PATCH** `/auth/change-password`: Change the password for an existing user, requiring the old password, new password, and an identifier (email or username).

 ### Users

 - **GET** `/users/me`: Retrieve the current user's profile (without the password hash).
 - **GET** `/users/:username`: Retrieve another user's profile by their username.
 - **PATCH** `/users`: Update the current user's profile, including profile image upload.
 - **DELETE** `/users`: Delete the current user's profile.

 ### Links

 - **GET** `/links`: Retrieve all links for the authenticated user, optionally filtered by `folderId`.
 - **GET** `/links/:username`: Retrieve links for another user by their username, optionally filtered by `folderId`.
 - **GET** `/links/folder/:folderId`: Retrieve all links from a specific folder for the authenticated user.